How to prioritize goals and set the right work priorities? Well, setting goals is not a hard thing to do. But setting the right goals, is.

 In business there is so much you need to deal with, that it is incredibly difficult to pinpoint what objectives will have the most meaningful impact.
 80% of results come from 20% of impactful work.
 This is called the Pareto Principle.
 It is a popular technique for decision making.
 So it’s critically important to be able to prioritize your time and focus on work that matters, rather than random tasks that yield very little benefit.
 Let’s be honest, many of the tasks you are faced with each day are just noise.
 Saying “no” to noise, is leader’s true challenge.

-If you do manage to set the right goals and prioritize your work, you’ll achieve more and take great strides towards achieving your long term vision.
+If you do manage to set the right goals and work priorities, you’ll achieve more and take great strides towards achieving your long term vision.
 You should work smarter, not harder.

 The questions that help you set work priorities.